LaClimSx/data-story-datasentinels/docs/index.markdown

   <div class="post-body" markdown="1">
 Just wanted to say thanks for taking the time to break all of this down.

-I came in assuming that r/ADA was kind of stuck in a straightforward rivalry — like people were mad about the class and kept going after it.
+I came in assuming that r/ADA was kind of stuck in a straightforward rivalry, like people were mad about the class and kept going after it.
 What I didn’t realize is how much of this is about *visibility* and *similarity* rather than direct hostility.

 Seeing that most conflicts are short-lived, that retaliation is actually rare, and that alignment is driven by shared context really reframes the whole thing.
 It explains why it *feels* like constant hate without there being one big ongoing feud.

 Honestly, this makes Reddit drama feel a lot less personal and a lot more structural.
 Still annoying sometimes, but easier to understand.

-Appreciate the work you’re doing here — definitely sticking around this sub.
+Appreciate the work you’re doing here, definitely sticking around this sub.
   </div>
 </div>